SamuelDAlencar/SamuelDAlencar/README.md

  <h4>hey!</h4>

- Brazilian Front-end developer, and fullstack dev in progress at Trybe 💚
+ Brazilian Front-end developer, and fullstack dev in progress at Trybe 👨‍💻💚

  - My daily routine is based on coding, playing guitar, exercising, watching animes and korean dramas, or cuddling with my birbs 🐣
  - Completely in love with birds (Lilith 🐦 Eva 🐤 and Lorin 🦜 are my darlings 💚)
  - Started skating again after a 4 years gap 🛹
- - Moved by music 🎶 (my playlists goes from German Metal to Kazakhstan Opera 💃)
+ - Moved by all kinds of music 🎶 (my playlists goes from German Metal to Kazakhstan Opera 💃)
  - Always up to learn something new (not only inside the tech area) and continuously focusing on developing myself as a person 💚
  - Baby steps is the key 👶
  - Contact me 💌: sarl.2001@hotmail.com